dharm98688/Swiggy-_data_Analysis/README.md

 # Project Overview

-This project is based on Swiggy food delivery data and focuses on analyzing sales performance, customer behavior, and regional trends.
+This project is based on Swiggy food delivery data, focusing on analyzing sales performance, customer behavior, and regional trends.
 The dashboard is designed as per real-world business requirements to help stakeholders make data-driven decisions.

 # Business Objective